Unity-Technologies/com.unity.cinemachine/README.md

 ## Sharing your package

-### If you want to share your project with other developers:
+### If you want to share your project with other developers

 On other developer's machine: